29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 8- Find a good doctor

 That one goes hand in hand with the point above.
 Finding the right doctor for you may be tough.
-I’m not saying you should go doctor shopping so you can get the answers you want.
+I’m not saying you should go doctor shopping to get your desired answers.
 No, no, my friends.
 I’m saying find the right doctor for YOU.
-You need to find that one person you can trust with your life.
+Finding one person you can trust with your life would be best.
 Literally.

-Where it gets tricky is when you consider that some doctors are still stuck in 1823.
-They don’t read research papers.
-They don’t look through professional publications.
-They simply don’t think that there is anything they don’t know.
+It gets tricky when you consider that some doctors are still stuck in 1823.
+They don’t read research papers, they don’t look through professional publications, and they simply don’t think that there is anything they don’t know.

 And that is a problem.

 I know.
 That’s crazy talk.
-But sadly it is reality.
+But sadly, it is a reality.
 I once saw a neurologist who told me that fibromyalgia was made up.
 A neurologist, people.

 The one person who is supposed to understand nerve disorders.
-And once, I saw a rheumatologist who told me that the only thing that was causing my symptoms was my chest.
+Once, I saw a rheumatologist who told me that the only thing that was causing my symptoms was my chest.

 I’m not kidding.
 He literally told me I needed a boob reduction.
 For real, y’all.
 I’m a C cup.
 I did not see any of them after that first visit.